johan-ferns/smollm-finetuning/Readme.md

     - Odds Ratio Performance Optimization (ORPO) :
         - Combines SFT and preference alignment together in a single training pipeline.
         - Start trainig the model from scractch to have a task specific converstation.

+## Chapter 3:
+- Parameter Efficient Fine-tuning :
+  Adapaters are low rank (certain number of rows and columns per matrix) that can be fine-tune and added to LLM weights to align the LLM output to a specific case.
+  - __finetune_sft_peft__ notebook describes the steps to setup LoraConfig and SFTConfig to fine-tune adapters.
+    - Original model weights are kept frozen at the time of fine-tuning.
+Only adapter weights are updated.
+    - The adapaters weights are small.
+Can be added back to the original model weights or kept separate.

+## Chapter 4 :
+- Evaluations